XueFuzhao/OpenMoE/README.md

 | OpenLLaMA-base(128B) | A dense counter-part of OpenMoE-base            |310M      |[Link](https://huggingface.co/fuzhao/OpenLLaMA_Base) |

-The base model, which were trained using 128 billion tokens, served primarily for debugging purposes.
+The base model, which was trained using 128 billion tokens, served primarily for debugging purposes.
 After validating the effectiveness of our model architecture, we did not pursue further training.
-Consequently, their performance might not be very well, and the checkpoint are not suitable for practical applications.
-Better performence can be oberved from our 8B or 34B versions.
+Consequently, their performance might not be very good, and the checkpoints are not suitable for practical applications.
+Better performance can be observed from our 8B or 34B versions.

 The OpenMoE-8B with 4 MoE layers and 32 experts has been trained by 1.1T tokens.
 The SFT version has also been released after we finetuned the OpenMoE-8B-1.1T on the [wildchat]((https://huggingface.co/datasets/allenai/WildChat-nontoxic)) dataset's GPT-4 subset.
-The intermediate checkpoints at 200B, 400B, 600B, 800B, 1T tokens can be used to study the training dynamics of MoE architexture.
+The intermediate checkpoints at 200B, 400B, 600B, 800B, 1T tokens can be used to study the training dynamics of MoE architecture.

-We are still training our OpenMoE-34B, which is a MoE model with 8 MoE layer and 32 experts.
-We released the intermediate checkpoint trained on 200B tokens on huggingface.
+We are still training our OpenMoE-34B, which is a MoE model with 8 MoE layers and 32 experts.
+We released the intermediate checkpoint trained on 200B tokens on Huggingface.
 If you are interested in the latest checkpoint, please feel free to drop Fuzhao an email (f.xue@u.nus.edu).

 ## Get Started